remodlai/Flowise/memory-bank/active-context.md

 - Streaming responses need careful documentation of SSE event formats
 ## Next Steps

-- Continue API documentation review focusing on stats module next
+- Continue API documentation review focusing on tools module next
-- Update review progress percentages to 72.3% complete
+- Update review progress percentages to 74.5% complete
-- Make a note of the common pattern of supporting both '/' and '/{id}' routes but not handling missing ID cases properly
+- Document the common pattern across multiple modules of supporting alternative routes but not handling missing parameters properly
 ## Current Session Notes

+- [9:12:32 AM] [Unknown User] Completed review of stats module: Reviewed and updated the stats module documentation.
+Updated schema references from CommonSchemas to ErrorResponse.yaml, enhanced the endpoint analysis document with detailed implementation notes focusing on parameter handling, error responses, and internal implementation details.
+Added details about the dual path support and its limitations, and more clearly documented how the module processes feedback types.
+Marked the module as reviewed in the checklist.
 - [9:08:55 AM] [Unknown User] Completed review of public-executions module: Reviewed and updated the public-executions module documentation.
 Updated schema references from CommonSchemas to ErrorResponse.yaml, enhanced endpoint analysis with implementation details about credential redaction, added specific notes about the dual paths support ('/public-executions/' and '/public-executions/{id}'), and documented the potential error cases when no ID is provided.
 Marked the module as reviewed in the checklist.
 - [9:06:05 AM] [Unknown User] Completed review of public-chatflows module: Reviewed and updated the public-chatflows module documentation.
 Updated schema references to use proper paths to ErrorResponse.yaml, marked the ID parameter as optional in the path to reflect that the route supports both '/' and '/:id' patterns (while noting that the implementation requires an ID), added the PublicAPI tag, and enhanced the implementation notes to clarify the endpoint's behavior.
 Marked the module as reviewed in the checklist.
 - [9:03:37 AM] [Unknown User] Decision Made: API Path vs Directory Structure Documentation Approach